VishakaVinod/The-Keeper-App-CWF/README.md

 This project was created as the final project of the Udemy course "The Complete 2020 Web Development Bootcamp" taught by Angela Yu from the London App Brewery.

-This project uses React.js to mimic the design of the Google Keeps App.
-One can add notes and and delete them.
+This project uses React.js to mimic the design of Google Keeps App.
+One can add notes and delete them.
 The notes can also have a title and a body.

 This first image shows how the keeper app looks on load.
 ![alt image1](https://user-images.githubusercontent.com/63872715/97661420-4f245900-1a9a-11eb-9c6f-852847aadaf8.JPG)